tomnoel41/ATIB-API/README.md

 - GET /verifyemail/:email [Verify if an email address format is valid]
 - GET /genpassword [Generates a strong 16 character password]
 - GET /convert/:value/:unit [Convert a computer unit value to other units]
+- GET /getip [Display the IPv4 of your client]

 ## Installation